bonialam119/boni-academic-kickstart/content/authors/admin/_index.md

 education:
   courses:
-  - course: PhD Candidate in Transportation Engineering
+  - course: Ph.D in Transportation Engineering
     institution: University of Texas at Arlington
     year: 2019 to present
   - course: MEng in Transportation Engineering